rogerdahl/floating-pointer/README.md

 The lack of resolution is that the mouse pointer ends up looking like it's dropping into invisible tracks as it moves, where the tracks correspond to the few angles that can be achieved with very small delta values.

-So, in order to provide smooth movement at the speed the user wants, we need to use float values in the deltas.
+So, in order to provide smooth movement at the speed set by the user, we need to use float values in the deltas.
 But Enigo takes only integers, and if we just round or truncate the floats before passing them on, we haven't gained anything.

-It turns out that all we need to do is keep track of the errors that we introduce by truncating the floats, and roll them back into the mouse position when they're large enough.
-Instead of throwing out the fractional parts of truncated values (which will be in the [0.0, 1.0) range), we add them to a running total.
-The total represents the total error we have introduced by truncating the floats so far.
-The total error is also the difference between the current actual position of the pointer and the position it would have been in, if sub-pixel positioning was supported.
-Each time we add another rounding error to the cumulative error value, we check if the value has become 1.0 or larger, which means that it has an integer part that we can now split out and send to Enigo.
-Sending the value to Enigo adjusts the pointer position, cancelling out the rounding errors.
-Just as a practicality, we don't send the integer parts of the cumulative errors to Enigo separately.
-Since we're doing the evaluation in the context of sending another delta to Enigo, we just add the integer parts to the delta on which we're working.
+We resolve this by keeping track of the errors that are introduced by truncating the floats, and rolling them back into the mouse position when they're large enough.

+ Instead of throwing out the fractional parts of truncated values (which will be in the [0.0, 1.0) range), we add them to a running total, called the cumulative error.

+ The cumulative error represents the error we have introduced by truncating the floats so far.
+It is also the difference between the current actual position of the pointer and the position it would have been in, if sub-pixel positioning was supported.

+ Each time we add another rounding error to the cumulative error, we check if the value has become 1.0 or larger, which means that it has an integer part that we can now split out and send to Enigo.

+ Finally, sending the value to Enigo adjusts the pointer position, cancelling out the rounding errors.

+ Since we're evaluating the error in the context of sending another delta to Enigo, we just add the integer parts to the delta on which we're working, instead of sending it separately.